 The Manual Handling Operations Regulations 1992 set standards to assess what is and is not safe to lift at work.
 However, the Regulations do not impose specific weight restrictions.

-Repetitive lifting, awkward postures, working in a space-restricted environment and heavy unit loads are all risk factors implicated in the occurrence of a manual handling accident.
+Repetitive lifting, awkward postures, working in space-restricted environments and heavy unit loads are all risk factors when carrying out manual handling tasks.

-The prevention and control of manual handling accidents has been identified as a priority by the Health and Safety Executive (HSE).
+The prevention and control of manual handling accidents have been identified as priorities by the Health and Safety Executive (HSE).

 What are an employer's duties under the Manual Handling Regulations?